alexd-alves/p-cpgn-vigilante/docs/Characters/Players/Gal Glitterbomb.md

 ## Trivia
 + Shares a suspicion of witches with [[Meldohr Battlebraid|Meldohr]].
-+ Carries a stack of business cards.
++ Carries a stack of business cards that she hands out to everyone she meets.
++ Glitterbomb Industries?
++ [[Falsair]] is her great-great-great-uncle.
+She is aware of his past but did not work with him.